tintin10q/computational-linguistics-summary/Languages/regular languages.md

  - S → xB
  - B → b

-This defines a langauges of a sequence of x and then one b at the end.
+This defines a languages of a sequence of x and then one b at the end.

-Where x is a possibly empty **sequence** of terminals and A and B are nonterminals.
-Every right hand side has at most one non terminal that must occur at the end.
+Where x is a possibly empty **sequence** of terminals and A and B are non-terminals.
+Every right-hand side has at most one non-terminal that must occur at the end.

 You can see the overlap between [[finite state automata]].
-You have one state and you can go to another.
+You have one state, and you can go to another.

-We call a language regular if it can be described by a regular grammer.
+We call a language regular if it can be described by a regular grammar.
 Those are grammars like the above.

 Regular languages can be described by [[Regular expression|regular expression]].